XWA (professional wrestling): Training centre

 The XWA opened its first training centre at Regent Park Studios, Morecambe, in January 2009.
 The head trainer was formerly 'Deadly' Damon Leigh, who has stepped back from training due to responsibilities in his work as a Police Community Support officer.
-Training at the Morecambe school is now headed up by Dave Rayne who also teaches at the Manchester-based FutureShock School.
-The Centres are part of the British Wrestling Council.
+Training at the Morecambe school was headed up by Dave Rayne who also taught at the Manchester-based FutureShock School.
+The Centres were part of the British Wrestling Council.
 A second training school opened in Ipswich, Suffolk, in April 2009 under the management of Dann Read and head trainer Ashe.

-DVDs

-The XWA released its first ever DVD, XWA War on the Shore V, on 4 July 2009, featuring commentary by Greg Lambert and Stallion.

-Most recently they have released the event 'Please Don't Die' onto DVD, which is available at shows or through their Facebook store.